Kaiser-Yang/vimwiki/programming/theMissingSemesterNotes.md

 # Metaprogramming

 ## Contents
 I've learned `make` and used it for many times.
-So I need not to write something in this part.
+So I do not write anything about `make` in this part.

 ### Semantic Versioning 2.0.0
 Given a version number MAJOR.MINOR.PATCH, increment the: